FriendlyCaptcha/friendly-challenge/docs/installation.md

 | `secret`         | An API key that proves it's you, create one on the FriendlyCaptcha website |
 | `sitekey`        | **Optional:** the sitekey that you want to make sure the puzzle was generated from. |

+You can pass these parameters in a JSON body, or as formdata.

 ### The verification response